thewebwelost/thewebwelost/README.md

 My interest lies in creating full-stack apps using TypeScript.

-Feel free to check both Outerview and Outerview_be repos.
+Feel free to check out Outerview repo.

 <!--
 **thewebwelost/thewebwelost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.